Eclipse-SDV-Hackathon-BCX/hackchallenge-driving-score/docs/step-1-identify-signals.md

 - Vehicle.Chassis.SteeringWheel.Angle
 - Vehicle.Powertrain.Transmission.CurrentGear

+## Where do I get the Drive Data?

 Let's continue with `Vehicle.Speed` as an example.
+We provide alternate ways to obtain this information.
+You can use data from a pre-recorded drive data or you can use an F1Tenth simulated car with autonomous or remote controlled driving.
+The following sections describe these methods.
+First using  Eclipse Kuksa's DBC Feeder to read some pre-recorded data, and second using Eclipse Muto to start a F1Tenth simulated car.

 ## Run a pre-recorded simulation